lindalu-MSFT/VBA-content/VBA/Language-Reference-VBA/articles/chdir-statement.md

 Changes the current directory or folder.

- **Syntax**
+#### Syntax

- **ChDir**_path_
+ **ChDir** _path_

-The required  _path_[argument](vbe-glossary.md) is a[string expression](vbe-glossary.md) that identifies which directory or folder becomes the new default directory or folder.
+The required _path_[argument](vbe-glossary.md) is a [string expression](vbe-glossary.md) that identifies which directory or folder becomes the new default directory or folder.
 The _path_ may include the drive.
 If no drive is specified, **ChDir** changes the default directory or folder on the current drive.

  **Remarks**
 The **ChDir** statement changes the default directory but not the default drive.
 For example, if the default drive is C, the following statement changes the default directory on drive D, but C remains the default drive:

 ```